AntunesLab/rmsx/README.md

 - The RMSX code will attempt to install R packages like `ggplot2`, `viridis`, `dplyr`, etc., if they’re missing.

 ### 2. Installation

+Once you have those installed, just download and run the [Quick Start Guide Notebook](https://github.com/AntunesLab/rmsx/releases/download/quickstart/START_HERE_RMSX_and_Flipbook_Tutorial.ipynb)
+It will walk you through the process and allows your to try RMSX, Trajectory Maps, and Flipbook on your own trajectories or ones from our publication.

 1. **Clone this repository**:
    ```bash